Kai at Work: A Day in the Life of an AI AppSec Engineer

 Use Case 2: Triage Without The Noise

 The initial chaos has subsided.
-You are faced with over 200 new findings from the overnight builds and a familiar level of uncertainty.
+You are faced with over 200 new findings from the past week and a familiar level of uncertainty.
 Rather than manually clicking through every issue, Kai delivers a preliminary analysis directly in the Triage Issues page.

 Ask Kai:

-- What should I prioritize from last night's scan results?
+- What should I prioritize from last week's findings?

 Kai flags individual occurrences as Confirmed or Likely False-Positive, with reasoning so triage starts from signal instead of noise.
-Teams can immediately label, dismiss or convert validated issues to tickets without rebuilding context in another tool.
+With no need to rebuild context in another tool, teams can immediately label, dismiss, create tickets and automations.
+For example, you can create a workflow to automatically dismiss new or modified code issues that Kai flags as Likely False-Positive.

 Use Case 3: From Insight to a Concrete Fix